academe/laraveldkim/README.md

 It also assumes that all emails will be coming from a single domain.
 I did try giving Swift Mailer multiple certificates against multiple domains to see if it would choose the one that matched the sending address, but it just added all the certificates without question.
-A more sophisticated package would not need to choose the signing components until later in the request, once the sending domain is known, and then it can choose from a bunch of certificates it is given to match the domain.
-However, if your application uses only one domain then that would be overkill.
-Just the one domain and certificate for now, and we will see how that goes.
+Maybe there is scope to update SwiftMailer so that it does not choose and use the signing components until much later in its processing, when it has more details of what it is sending and to whom, so it can make better decisions on the settings to use when signing.
+For example, until it knows the sending domain, it really does not know which of a potential list of certificates to use for the signing.
+So, just the one domain and certificate for now, and we will see how that goes out in the wild.

 All emails will be signed with the same certificate.

+Version 1.0.4 introduces a workaround for an issue in the SwiftMailer DKIM signer.
+Some email headers should *never* be included in the signature.
+SwiftMailer does not exclude those headers automatically, so they are now set to "ignore" explicitely in this package.
+You can check whether this has been fixed in SwiftMailer here: https://github.com/swiftmailer/swiftmailer/issues/442

 How to Use
 ----------